 Kathir, Shraddha Srinath, and Varalaxmi Sarathkumar, all the actors gave standout performances, particularly Vijay Sethupathi and Madhavan.
 Vikram and Vedha; everything goes through them.
 The beauty of these actors on screen is that they don’t know to over-act.
 They look perfect, always, and they can fit in different characters with ease unlike 99% of the actors from our industry.
 It will be a crime if Madhavan does not do more movies in Tamil.
 He was outstanding in a character which goes through various complex situations.
 Complex situations like… “Neenga shutup pannunga”, OK, complex spoilers… so “Naan shutup pannittean“.
 Madhavan and Vijay Sethupathi performances are like of Mohanlal’s or say Naaser’s.
 Everything looks so casual and so real.
 With each film Vijay Sethupathi is climbing the ladder to the status called the best Tamil actor.
 Soodhu Kavvum, Iraivi, Andavan Kattalai and Vikram Vedha.
 He can be funny, cruel, gangster, show anger, rage, and everything with no-nonsense gimmicks, with so much ease, with no getup change, with no changes from his real body language.
 We see Vedha and not Das from Soodhu Kavvum even though they look the same.
 That is exactly why I mentioned Mohanlal earlier.
 I should have mentioned Denzel Washington also.
 I forgot that.

-I have yet to find one living creature who did not like this movie.
-No matter that the story has two to few holes but the appeal of this film is fishing amazing.
+I’m yet to find one living creature who did not like this movie.
+No matter that the story has few holes but the appeal of this film is fishing amazing.
 What if I say Vikram Vedha is like Infernal Affairs!
 Do we have another gang-cop film in India which can keep close to Infernal Affairs?
-Everything from Pushkar-Gayatri’s amazing direction to the dark beautiful violent story, to the electrifying soundtrack, is simply perfect.
+Everything from Pushkar-Gayatri’s direction to the dark beautiful violent story, to the electrifying soundtrack, is simply perfect.
 Well done Pushkar-Gayatri, in my wonderland I’d give you an Oscar.